MEEEshu/IMPM/README.md

 Step 3: Start GUI_Date.py
 Step 4: Start GUI_Date_temporare.py

-For this project, 2 ESP32-WROOM boards, a DHT22 sensor, and an MQ135 sensor are used.
+For this project, 2 ESP32-WROOM boards, a DHT22 sensor, and an MQ135 sensor are used.We run the same code on both ESP32 boards, connecting to the corresponding pins as indicated in the code.
 For steps 3 and 4, we can access both simultaneously, or we can access each one separately depending on which values we want to see on the graphs.
 GUI_Date is for the data collected from the first time we start the boards to acquire data (from the first time we start SalvareDate.py).
 GUI_Date_temporare is for the data collected since the last startup of the SalvareDate.py application.